BLEE-88/BLEE-88.github.io/essays/igniting.md

 <body>

 <p>1.
-Provide a brief introduction to the WOD along with a link to this page for further details</p>
+Provide a brief introduction to the WOD along with a <a href="https://dport96.github.io/ITM352/morea/060.expressions-operators/experience-preparing-for-WOD.html">link to this page</a> for further details</p>

 <p>The previous WOD that I did was on Invoice2.
 The goal of invoice2 was to use an if, elseif, else statement to create a line in a table that calculates shipping, and then adds it to the table.
 I would not say it was very difficult because it is exactly like the problem, we did in Lab7.
 Referring to invoice1, we started adding comments to our code.
 I think that this is something that Professor Kazman is trying to get us to familiarize ourselves with.</p>